Weak Coupling Theory of Magic-Angle Twisted Bilayer Graphene

-In this Letter we employ GW theory to approximate the dependence of energy on the total band filling factor and on the partitioning of electrons between the four spin-valley flavors of MATBG.
+In this Letter we employ RPA theory to approximate the dependence of energy on the total band filling factor and on the partitioning of electrons between the four spin-valley flavors of MATBG.
 Because the number of electrons for each flavor is a good quantum number, we can approximate the magnetic energy landscape by adding exchange-correlation (xc) corrections $E_{\rm xc}$ to the self-consistent Hartree (SCH) energies of flavor polarized states.
-The GW approximation is motivated by the unusual property of MATBG, illustrated in Fig.~\ref{Fig:SCH_FS} by plotting SCH bands at a series of band filling factors, that the band filling dependence of its total energy is dominated \cite{xie2020nature, Guinea_scHF_2018, Cea_scH_2019, Rademaker_scH_2019, Cea_scHF_2020} by a Hartree mean-field contribution.
+The RPA theory is motivated by the unusual property of MATBG, illustrated in Fig.~\ref{Fig:SCH_FS} by plotting SCH bands at a series of band filling factors, that the band filling dependence of its total energy is dominated \cite{xie2020nature, Guinea_scHF_2018, Cea_scH_2019, Rademaker_scH_2019, Cea_scHF_2020} by a Hartree mean-field contribution.
 The SCH energy increases rapidly as the flat bands are filled as shown in Fig.~\ref{Fig:Exc_unbroken}(c), and dominates the experimentally measured compressibilty.
-The GW approximation accounts both for this energy, and for dynamic fluctuation corrections to it.
+The RPA accounts both for this energy, and for dynamic fluctuation corrections to it.

-The xc correction to the SCH energy can be expressed, using an argument detailed in the SM ~\ref{SM:GWA_Exc}, in terms of a coupling-constant integral of the pair correlation function.
-This quantity can in turn be related to the density response function by \be \ee where $V_{\mb{q}} = 2\pi e^2/q \epsilon_{_{\rm BN}}$ is the two-dimensional (2D) Coulomb interaction accounting for hexagonal boron nitride (hBN) dielectric screening with the dielectric constant chosen to be $\epsilon_{_{\rm BN}}=5.1$ throughout the paper, $\mb{q}$ is a wavevector in the moir\'e Brillouin zone (MBZ), $\mb{g}$ is a moir\'e reciprocal lattice vector, and the prime on the sum excludes the $\mb{q}=\mb{g}=0$ term which contributes only a gate-geometry-dependent constant as explained in SM ~\ref{SM:full_TBG_Hamil}.
+The xc correction to the SCH energy can be expressed \cite{SeeSM}, in terms of a coupling-constant integral of the pair correlation function.
+This quantity can in turn be related to the density response function by \be \ee where $V_{\mb{q}} = 2\pi e^2/q \epsilon_{_{\rm BN}}$ is the two-dimensional (2D) Coulomb interaction accounting for hexagonal boron nitride (hBN) dielectric screening with the dielectric constant chosen to be $\epsilon_{_{\rm BN}}=5.1$ throughout the paper, $\mb{q}$ is a wavevector in the moir\'e Brillouin zone (MBZ), $\mb{g}$ is a moir\'e reciprocal lattice vector, and the prime on the sum excludes the $\mb{q}=\mb{g}=0$ term which contributes only a gate-geometry-dependent constant \cite{SeeSM}.
 In Eq.~(\ref{Eq:Exc_TBG}) $\chi^{\mb{g} \mb{g}}$ is a diagonal matrix element of the density response function, which is a matrix in reciprocal lattice vectors because of system's discrete translational symmetry, and the frequency integration used to obtain equal time correlations has been rotated to the imaginary axis.